Mattia04/VectorMatrixTensorLib/README.md

 This class it's a general vector class for n-dimensional vectors.

 To create a vector simply write: ```Vector(1, 3.4, ...)```, the number of arguments it's the same as the vector dimension.
-The vectors sores the cartesian coordinates as a list.
+The vectors sores the cartesian coordinates as a tuple.

 You can access the coordinates with ```.coords``` (you can modify the coordinates of the object, even tho it's not recommended use ```.translate(...)``` instead) or with ```.get_cartesian_coordinates()``` (you cannot modify the coordinates of the objet)